 - Easter Eggs Free Crochet Pattern

-If you use any of my patterns or tutorials for a project, please tag me @zamiguz or use the hashtag #zamiguzmakers.
-I would love to see what you make.
+- Share your project: if you make this or any of my other patterns, tag me on Instagram or Facebook, or use the hashtag #zamiguzmakers.
+I love seeing what you make.

-Or Pin this crochet ghost pattern to your Pinterest boards here:
+Pin this crochet ghost pattern to your Pinterest boards here:

 Thank you for providing such a detailed pattern with hints for stuffing, eyes, etc. Even a beginner should be able to follow this and create a fun ghost.
 I appreciate you taking the time to add those hints-and not say, “Hey, this is not a beginner pattern.”
 I have many that I have had to add my notes to remind myself when I need to start stuffing, or adding items.